thoughtbot/superglue/docs/installation.md

 - `application_visit.js` - Add custom functionality to Superglue navigation, e.g, progress bars.
 - `page_to_page_mapping.js` - Pairs your `props` files with your page components.
-- `flash.js` - Seamlessly, integrates with the Rails flash.

 For more information, visit the [configuration] section.